-In an effort to continue serving our mission, BGHC is excited to announce the launch of our Leadership Development Program.
+In an effort to continue serving our mission, BGHC is excited to announce the continuation of our Leadership Development Program.

-Lead by the BGHC’s Leadership Development Committee (LDC), this program is designed to create mentorships between Black youth and established leaders/professionals from various roles in and around hockey.
+Led by the BGHC’s Leadership & Development Committee (LDC), this program is designed to create mentorships between Black professionals and established leaders/executives in various positions in and around hockey.

 To strengthen and encourage a passion for hockey, it is important to recognize that there is more to the game than just the on-ice athletic performance.
 Spaces where we encourage applicants to consider expanding their involvement to improve hockey culture include and are not limited to the following areas: